-Now add 10 g dried yeast (or 20 g fresh yeast) in the liquid.
-Start staring together again, now incorporating slowly more and more flour.
+Then add 10 g dried yeast (or 20 g fresh yeast) in the liquid and stir.

 Now place the roll (of course with the pinched edges down) into a round, greased cake pan or casserole dish.
 Cover with foil and let them rise in the fridge overnight.

 Take the rolls out of the fridge and spray them with water.
 If you want, now add sesame/poppy/sunflower seeds to them.

 Place the rolls in the cold oven and set it to 355° F (180° C, upper and lower heat) for 10 minutes.